 Travel and Accomodation

-Among several other social activities, we are planning a three-day trip (Thursday to Saturday) to a hot springs that sits in a natural hot water river called “Rio Quente Resorts” near Goiania for a relaxing but working group discussion among the speakers.
+Among several other social activities, we are planning a two-day trip (Friday to Saturday) to a hot springs that sits in a natural hot water river called “Rio Quente Resorts” near Goiania for a relaxing but working group discussion among the speakers.
 Other researchers are welcome; please contact the organizers if you wish to join us.

 Publications about the first ISFUS